Hurry, selected offers ending soon Book now.

 The dining zone

-Many subscribe to the ‘work triangle’ school of thought when planning kitchens, which suggests that you situate these three zones in a triangle shape to ensure you have unobstructed movement between the three.
+It’s usually best to have the cooking, preparation, and washing up zone within easy reach of each other.
+Many subscribe to the ‘kitchen triangle’ school of thought when planning their layout, which suggests that you situate these three zones in a triangle shape to ensure you have unobstructed movement between the three.

 The good news is that the sky’s the limit when choosing your fitted kitchen colour.
 From bold hues to classic shades, your kitchen manufacturer will have plenty of options to present.